-It is a laxative that can take up to 48 hours to have an effect.
+It is a laxative that can take up to 48 hours to effect.

-If you find that the medicine makes you feel dizzy, mix your dose with a little water or fruit juice.
+If you find that the medicine makes you feel dizzy, mix your dose with a bit of water or fruit juice.
 Alternatively, take your doses with a meal.

 It may mean going to the bathroom less often than usual to empty the bowels or pass hard or painful stools.
-Constipation can be caused by several things.
+Several things can cause constipation.

 Not eating enough fiber or not drinking enough liquid can cause constipation.
-Some conditions (such as pregnancy) can cause constipation, as well as lack of exercise or movement (such as being sick in bed) and some medications.
+Some conditions (such as pregnancy) can cause constipation, lack of exercise or movement (such as being sick in bed), and some medications.

-Often, increasing the amount of fiber in your diet (such as eating more fruits, vegetables, cereals and whole grain bread) and drinking lots of water every day can prevent or relieve constipation.
+You are increasing the amount of fiber in your diet (such as eating more fruits, vegetables, cereals, and whole-grain bread) and drinking lots of water every day can prevent or relieve constipation.

 You will have been recommended lactulose, a laxative, to help relieve constipation if you can not increase fiber in your diet or if this is insufficient.

-Lactulose works by drawing fluid into the intestine, which makes your stools softer and easier to pass.
-It is available by prescription, and can also be purchased without a prescription in pharmacies.
+Lactulose works by drawing fluid into the intestine, making your stools softer and easier to pass.
+It is available by prescription and can also be purchased without a prescription in pharmacies.

-Lactulose also changes the acidity of the stool and this helps to discourage the growth of some germs (bacteria) present in the intestine.
+Lactulose also changes the acidity of the stool, which helps to discourage the growth of some germs (bacteria) present in the intestine.

-Some medications are not suitable for people with certain conditions, and sometimes a medication can only be used if additional care is taken.
-For these reasons, before you start taking lactulose, it is important that your doctor or pharmacist knows:
+Some medications are not suitable for people with certain conditions, and sometimes a medicine can only be used if additional care is taken.
+For these reasons, before you start taking lactulose, your doctor or pharmacist must know:

 - If you are so constipated that you think you may have a blockage.